KhodeDan/PassWordManager/README.md

 # What Is PasswordManager project?

-**This is a Solo project For me to train and learn the concept's of Python foundmental And use all of them In this project , To the moment That The Coding structure Reach An acceptable And Unrusted aspect.**
+**This project serves as a personal endeavor for me to enhance my skills and understanding of fundamental Python concepts.
+It allows me to apply these concepts comprehensively, aiming to achieve a robust and reliable coding structure.
+The project is pursued independently, with the goal of reaching a satisfactory and dependable outcome.**

 # Table Of contents :
 > Git: